QutEcoacoustics/research-blog/_posts/2016-07-12-Soundscape-Ecology-ABC-Catalyst.md

 [this article](http://research.ecosounds.org/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.html) -
 check it our for a great summary of our work.

-Of course our very own [Jessie Cappadonna](https://twitter.com/jesscappadonna) and her PhD work involving citizen scientists with soundscape ecology was also featured.
-Jessie did a great job explaining her work and how she hopes to assist conservation efforts for the eastern bristlebird.
+Of course our very own [Jessie Cappadonna](https://twitter.com/jesscappadonna) and her PhD research was also featured, exploring how to engage citizen scientists with searching for Eastern Bristlebird calls from recordings.
+Jessie did a great job explaining her work and how she hopes to assist conservation efforts of the Eastern Bristlebird Recovery Team to learn where the species still resides.

-If you'd like to participate in Jessie's research you can contact her via twitter, our [contact us](https://www.ecosounds.org/contact_us) form, or through email.
+If you'd like to participate in Jessie's research you can contact her via [twitter](https://twitter.com/jesscappadonna), our [contact us](https://www.ecosounds.org/contact_us) form, or through email.